Skip to main content

 About

-StarRupture is a single player and multiplayer simulation game.
+StarRupture is a single player and multiplayer open world shooter game with a science fiction theme.
 It was developed by Creepy Jar and was released on January 6, 2026.
 It received positive reviews from players.

 Explore a mysterious planet in an ever-changing open world torn by recurring cataclysms.
 Build a complex industrial system to extract resources, produce goods and expand your base.
 Fight against hordes of alien monsters to defend your base and survive, alone or with friends.
 Explore this vast open world, rich in resources, places and secrets to be found.
 Discover the beauty of this constantly…